 Heat a wok or large pan and pour in 1 tbsp of oil.
 Add the vegetables except for the white pieces of the green onions and stir fry for 5-7 minutes.
 The vegetables will lose about half of their volume.
 They should be cooked all the way through, but still have a bit of firmness.

-Now that the vegetables are done, it is time to add the other ingredients.
+The vegetables are done so it’s time to add the other ingredients.
 Add the udon noodles and the rest of the green onions to the pan.
 Pour in the soy sauce, mirin and dashi stock and toss it all together to combine.
 If you can’t find vegan dashi stock, vegan Worcestershire sauce will work as a substitute.

 Let it all heat through for 2-3 minutes, and drizzle with a sesame oil if you choose.
 Taste and see if it needs more salt, although there should be plenty in there already.